oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

   Normal  Pulling                 2m37s  kubelet, 10.0.10.4       pulling image "container-registry.oracle.com/database/enterprise:12.2.0.1"
 ```

-One the pod starts, you can watch its output with this command:
+After the pod starts, you can watch its output with this command:

 ```bash
 $ kubectl -n soans logs soadb-0 -f
 ```

 You will see it setting up the database, and after a few minutes, it will display
-this message indicating the database is ready to use.
+this message indicating that the database is ready to use.
 Here is an example of the
 output:

 ```text
 Setup Oracle Database